 To see for myself, I spent a night in one of Carmel Place’s 308-square-foot furnished apartments.
 Here’s what it was like.

 Carmel Place is located in Kip’s Bay, a neighborhood on the lower east end of Manhattan near the East River.

-The nine-story building features 55 units, and the first 36 tenants moved in June 1, Ollie co-founder Andrew Bledsoe tells Tech Insider.
+The nine-story building features 55 units, and the first 36 tenants moved in June 1, Common co-founder Andrew Bledsoe tells Tech Insider.

-About half of the building’s studios are furnished by Ollie.
+About half of the building’s studios are furnished by Common.
 The service also includes WiFi, cable, and subscriptions to the events club Magnises and the butler service Hello Alfred.

 Every week, a Hello Alfred employee will make the bed, change the linens, grocery shop, mail packages, replenish household staples, and drop off laundry and dry cleaning.

-Depending on whether the apartments include Ollie’s amenities, monthly rent ranges from $2,450 to $3,000.
+Depending on whether the apartments include Common’s amenities, monthly rent ranges from $2,450 to $3,000.